 - To try and find another introverted traveller who wants a quiet meal out or even just a movie night so you get some company without the pressure – one of my tips for staying in hostels as an introvert

 - Utilising social media so I have an ongoing, long-term community even though I spend so much time alone and move around a lot

 - I am trying to organise skype dates with mates which I wasn’t before… I’d go months without calling anyone but I want to do this once or twice a month.

-- Spending time in nature, such as hiking or arranging a diving trip
+- Spending time in nature, such as going on forest or coastal walk or arranging a diving trip

 Do you ever wear shoes?!?!